 Air speed and air volume

-A commonly used fact in ventilation is that every kilogram of cattle needs around one cubic meter of fresh air per hour.
-Depending on the age and the amount of cows, you can then calculate how much air needs to be refreshed every hour using exhaust fans.
-However, when circulating air, it is more important that a specific air speed can be reached and maintained.
+When circulating air, it is important that a specific air speed can be reached and maintained.
 Cows experience a cooling effect when the air speed is above 2 meters per second.
 An additional advantage is that air above that speed also significantly reduces gadflies.
 Above an air speed of 2.5 meters per second, also other types of flies are kept away.

 Area of effect and efficiency